 - For combusting particles, any remaining volatile material is released into the cell.

-A classic application is simulating a particle filter.
-In our Particle Filtration DPM CFD Simulation tutorial, particles flow towards a filter, and the Trap boundary condition is used on the filter’s surface to simulate the capture of these particles.
-Explore the Particle Filtration DPM Simulation here.
+The Trap condition is the standard choice for modeling filtration, deposition, or any process where particles stick to a solid surface.
+A classic application is a particle filter simulation.
+In our Particle Filtration DPM CFD Simulation tutorial, particles flow towards a filter mesh.
+The Trap boundary condition is used on the filter’s surface to accurately simulate the capture of the particles.

 Figure 4: A CFD contour plot from a particle filtration simulation using the Trap DPM boundary condition.
 The colored particle tracks show how particles are captured by the filter surfaces.